oscadev/nav-lcd/README.md

 Instructions (software setup):

-1. Add your navidrome login info in the .env file.
+1. Add your navidrome login info a .env file.
+NAVIDROME_URL=
+NAVIDROME_USERNAME=
+NAVIDROME_PASSWORD=

 2. Run app with node, nodemon, pm2 etc

 The code assumes you are using pin 4 for the star/unstar button